Distributions Guide

 q – Value(s) - must be non-negative

-mu – Mean of underlying normal
+loc – Location parameter of underlying normal

-sigma – Standard deviation of underlying normal
+scale – Scale parameter of underlying normal

 log – If True, return log density